-Dynamically changing the Spanning Tree Group of a vLAG-enabled port is not allowed.
-When Spanning Tree Protocol is enabled, you cannot add vLAG-enabled ports to new VLANs created in the switch without first globally disabling vLAG.
-This restriction will be removed in the next maintenance release.
+- All switches participating in a VLAG must run the same version of N/OS software. - Dynamically changing the Spanning Tree Group of a VLAG-enabled port is not allowed.
+When Spanning Tree Protocol is enabled, you cannot add VLAG-enabled ports to new VLANs created in the switch without first globally disabling VLAG.
 (ID: 57336)